ox-it/mobileoxford-sencha/src/lib/sencha2_preview/docs/guides/class_system/README.md

 We've basically already learned the important parts of classes, as follows:

 * All classes are defined using `Ext.define`, including your own classes
-* Most classes extend another class, using the `extend` syntax
+* Most classes extend other classes, using the `extend` syntax
 * Classes are created using `Ext.create`, for example `Ext.create('SomeClass', {some: 'configuration'})`
 * Always usine the `config` syntax to get automatic getters and setters and have a much cleaner codebase